Your Desired Success and Significance

 Thomas Carlyle, the Scottish philosopher and writer, said: “The person without goals makes no progress even on the smoothest road.
 The person with clear goals makes progress on even the roughest road.”
 Regardless of the condition of the road, is your organization making its desired progress?
 More personally, are you moving toward your desired mix of success and significance?
 If not, goals and plans to achieve them are the answer.

-2. Walesh, S. G. 2017.
+2) Walesh, S. G. 2017.
 Introduction to Creativity and Innovation for Engineers, Pearson, New York, NY.
-(Link to the MANAGEMENT AND LEADING BOOKS page)

 Waves and stack images courtesy of Pixabay.